feynmanix/boilerplate-templates/python-poetry/README.md

 3. Fill in all the values when prompted

 ## Initial setup of the project
+1. Activate Python version >= 3.12.
-1. Run `poetry install` inside the created directory.
+2. Run `poetry install` inside the created directory.